mRcSchwering/magic-soup/docs/index.md

 or regularly supplying the world with certain molecules/energy.
 The documentation of [World][magicsoup.world.World] describes all attributes that could be of interest.

-All major work is done by [PyTorch](https://pytorch.org/) and can be moved to a GPU.
+All major work is done using [PyTorch](https://pytorch.org/) and can be moved to a GPU.
 `World` has an argument `device` to control that.
 Please see [CUDA semantics](https://pytorch.org/docs/stable/notes/cuda.html) on how to use it.
 And since this simulation already requires [PyTorch](https://pytorch.org/), it makes sense